pytorch/executorch/examples/demo-apps/android/LlamaDemo/README.md

 <img src="../_static/img/android_llama_app.png" alt="Android LLaMA App" /><br>

 ## Takeaways
-Through this tutorial we've learnt how to build the ExecuTorch LLAMA library with XNNPACK backend, and expose it to JNI layer to build the Android app.
+Through this tutorial we've learnt how to build the ExecuTorch LLAMA library, and expose it to JNI layer to build the Android app.

 ## Reporting Issues
 If you encountered any bugs or issues following this tutorial please file a bug/issue here on [Github](https://github.com/pytorch/executorch/issues/new).